bio-hpc/metascreener/README.md

    Copy the software in "metascreener/MetaScreener/external_sw/" You can get an academic license at https://chemaxon.com/academic-license.
 ### ESSENCE-Dock
-ESSENCE-Dock can take in docking runs from different algorithms, and uses all of the information to rescore the compounds using a consensus-based approach.
+ESSENCE-Dock can take in docking runs from different algorithms and uses all of the information to rescore the compounds using a consensus-based approach.
 For more information about ESSENCE-Dock, you check out the manuscript [here](https://pubs.acs.org/doi/10.1021/acs.jcim.3c01982).
 To use ESSENCE-Dock, you need to make sure the individual docking calculations used `metascreener`, finished correctly and contain a `Results_scoring.csv`.
 If this is not present, or if you moved the directory you can regenerate the file using:
  ```